fedspendingtransparency/data-act-broker-backend/APISubmissionGuide.md

 ## Login Process

 ### Login to Max
-- Step 1: call `/vi/max_cert_login` (POST) to login to MAX using a certificate **Not yet implemented**
+- Step 1: call `/v1/max_login/` (POST) current broker login endpoint for logging into broker using MAX login
   - Payload:
-    - `cert_path`: string, absolute path of the MAX certificate file
+     - `cert`: string, absolute path of the MAX certificate file
-    - `service`: string, broker website the user is attempting to access
-  - Response:
-    - `ticket`: string,represents the verification that a user successfully logged into max.
-The ticket comes from the url the Max login service sends
-    - `service`: string, broker website the user is attempting to access

-- Step 2: call `/v1/max_login/` (POST) current broker login endpoint for logging into broker using MAX login
-  - Payload:
-     - `ticket`: string, represents the verification that a user successfully logged into max.
-The ticket comes from the url the Max login service sends
-     - `service`: string, broker website the user is attempting to access
   - Response:
     - `user_id`: int, database identifier of the logged in user, part of response only if login is successful
     - `name`: string, user's name, part of response only if login is successful